To all of my dear past and present photography clients,

 All retainers for postponed dates are fully applied to the new date, with no loss of those payments, so long as the new date is in 2021 (subject to moving with no penalty later if necessary down the road).

 If you choose to cancel your wedding completely, your retainer and any payments you have made will not be refunded, unless we are able to book another new wedding for your date, as has always been the case and which is listed in your contract (paragraph 3).

 How Is Safety Being Handled?

-In the interest of safety, we are implementing the following policy regarding any photography going forward.
+In the interest of safety, we are implementing the following policy regarding any wedding or event photography going forward.
 This policy will be in effect until further notice.
-This includes all upcoming weddings.
-I absolutely appreciate and understand that this is no one’s fault, and I know some of you may feel you are being punished by this new policy.
+I absolutely appreciate and understand that this situation is no one’s fault, and I know some of you may feel you are being punished by this new policy.
 Please understand that is not the intention.
 We are merely doing what is necessary to keep our team members safe.
 Photographs are not worth more than lives.